kgubaev/thermodynamic-alloy-ontology/README.md

 This ontology describes the material properties, obtained by the atomistic simulations in certain conditions.

-Properties: bulk mechanical and thermal properties, e.g.: isobaric heat capacity, density, elastic moduli
+Properties: bulk mechanical and thermal properties, e.g.: isobaric heat capacity, density, elastic moduli.

-Conditions: pressure, temperature, deformation
+Conditions: pressure, temperature, deformation.

 Exemplary CQ:
 Is there any simulation result showing material property X in conditions Y?
 Where: